TrilemmaFoundation/UCI-MDS-F25-Soccer/README.md

 UC Irvine MDS Fall 2025 Soccer Capstone

 If you're here, then welcome to our repository!
-There's still a lot of work to be done, but hopefully you're here to continue this project.
+There's still a lot of work to be done, but maybe you're here to continue this project.

 Contents
 - [Repository Explanation](#repository-explanation)